1i8/TrickOrTreat/README.md

 ---

 **NOTE:** ⭐ If you like the project, feel free to star it ⭐

-### Most likely I won't add new features, if you want to do so, fork the project.
-This is just an example of how the new token encryption works and a way to spread.

 #### Features:
 - Classic Mode (Sends only the Discord token and IP address in an non-embedded format.)